Isle of Skye: Geography

+Palaeontology

+The Isle of Skye has a rich palaeontological record of Jurassic aged strata.
+The Trotternish peninsula in northeast Skye is renowned for its Middle Jurassic aged rock (circa 174-166 million years old), which has provided researchers with the opportunity to study dinosaur footprints and bones.
+The first scientifically described dinosaur footprint was discovered in 1982 and likely impressed by either a large theropod or ornithopod dinosaur.
+Later discoveries have included further footprints and bones.
+The first dinosaur bone (a tibia) was found in 1992 in Early Jurassic deposits in southern Skye and most likely belonged to a small Coelophysoid theropod.
+Subsequent Middle Jurassic aged bones found belonged to large theropods (a middle caudal vertebra and many teeth), sauropods (many vertebra, a couple of teeth, and a humerus), and thyreophorans (partial radius and ulna).
+Footprints for all these dinosaurs have been recorded in-situ across Trotternish at Brother's Point, An Corran (Staffin Bay), and Duntulm.
+Evidence of stegosaurs is noted in tracks from Brother's Point.
+A selection of Skye's palaeontological heritage is exhibited in the Staffin Museum in Ellishadder, Staffin.
+All dinosaur and vertebrate related fossils on Skye are protected by law by the Skye Nature Conservation Order 2019.

 Towns and villages

 Portree in the north at the base of Trotternish is the largest settlement (estimated population 2,264 in 2011) and is the main service centre on the island.
 A December 2018 report recommended the village as "Skye's best home base" for visitors", since it has "a few hotels, hostels and bed-and-breakfasts in town, while more B&Bs line the roads into and out of town".
 The village also has "banks, churches, cafes and restaurants, a cinema at the Aros Centre, a swimming pool and library ... fuel filling stations and supermarkets".

-Broadford, the location of the island's only airstrip, is on the east side of the island and Dunvegan in the north-west is well known for its castle and the nearby Three Chimneys restaurant.
+Broadford, the location of the island's only airstrip, is on the east side of the island, and Dunvegan in the north-west is well known for its castle and the nearby Three Chimneys restaurant.
 The 18th-century Stein Inn on the Waternish coast is the oldest pub on Skye.
 Kyleakin is linked to Kyle of Lochalsh on the mainland by the Skye Bridge, which spans the narrows of Loch Alsh.
-Uig, the port for ferries to the Outer Hebrides, is on the west of the Trotternish peninsula and Edinbane is between Dunvegan and Portree.
+Uig, the port for ferries to the Outer Hebrides, is on the west of the Trotternish peninsula, and Edinbane is between Dunvegan and Portree.
 Much of the rest of the population lives in crofting townships scattered around the coastline.